Does the Electron EDM Preclude Electroweak Baryogenesis ?

-{In Fig.~\ref{fig:EDM2} we show the CPV phase $\delta_\Sigma$ required to generate the observed BAU as a function of $m_{h_2}$, the physical mass of $H_2$ at $T=0$, and compare with the corresponding constraints from experimental limits on $d_e$.} The latter arises in this model from the two-loop \lq\lq Barr-Zee\rq\rq\ graphs~\cite{Inoue:2015pza}.
-The present bound $\abs{d_e}<4.1 \times 10^{-30} e \, {\rm cm} $ excludes the shaded region above the solid black line.
+{Having made these observations, we find that } the present bound $\abs{d_e}<4.1 \times 10^{-30} e \, {\rm cm} $ excludes the shaded region above the solid black line.
 For reference, we also show the previous $d_e$ bound (dashed black line).
 The VR and VIA BAU results are indicated by the red and blue lines, respectively.
 Importantly, according to the VR computation, this EWBG source remains viable even in light of the new $d_e$ bound.
 In contrast, the VIA computation -- and by inference the alternative SC approach -- would imply that that model is ruled out.

 We {stress} that application of the VR formulation to other models with {either scalar or fermion} CPV sources {should} also yield more relaxed EDM constraints on EWBG than would be inferred from SC and even VIA treatments, {thereby enhancing the model's EWBG viability}. {Indeed, the specific model used herein illustrates the general features of the first-order-in-gradients CPV sources that will apply to any scenario involving flavor mixing between fields interacting with the bubble wall.
 For fermion sources, the added complexity of spin necessitates inclusion of spin-dependent particle and antiparticle distribution functions; it will not alter the basic feature of a first-order-in-gradients splitting in the corresponding oscillation frequencies. } Additionally,the state-of-the art treatment of collision, damping, and flavor oscillation dynamics (both thermal and non-thermal) embodied by the VR framework provides the most realistic treatment of these plasma dynamics achieved to date. {This facilitates the resolution of previous inconsistencies between different EWBG CPV dynamic approaches, making the VR framework a realistic approach for confrontation between experiment and any model-specific realization of EWBG.}